mpataki/report/README.md

   `task continue [TASK-ID, TASK-DESCRIPTION]`
     - continues tracking the provided task, or latest task if none if provided

+  `task current`
+    - lists the currently ongoing task

+  `task list`
+    - Lists all of today's tasks

+  `task summary`
+    - prints a task summary to the command line

   `task delete {TASK-ID, TASK-DESCRIPTION, today, gist}`
     - deletes the provided task if it exists
     - if 'today' is passed, then all tasks in today's report will be deleted
     - if 'gist' is passed, then the whole report gist for today will be deleted

-  `task current`
-    - lists the currently ongoing task

-  `task summary`
-    - prints a task summary to the command line

   `task help`
     - shows this message